Pi

 figures in the conservation of energy.
 Ouroboros

-sums it up but not on the silver platter
+sums it up but not on a silver platter

 Carl Jung

-put the circle in the archetype category -- you have to go really
+put a circle in the archetype category -- you have to go really deep

-deep to connect with it and a circle is something very basic and
+to connect with it and a circle is something very basic and innate.

-innate.
-On the other hand, many writers go straight up and call the
+On the other hand, many writers go straight up and call a circle a

-circle a solar this or a cosmic that, possibly with the help of the
+solar this or a cosmic that, possibly with the help of a shaman's drum.

 Geometers hang on